BioBoost/mobile-apps-exam-builder-assignment-herex-2022/README.md

 ## Docker

 Make sure that the frontend runs in a docker container and that the docker-compose file accompanying this repository is altered to automatically include the frontend application.

+## Example Questions

+Make sure to provide a file called `./backend/data/example.db.json` with at least 2 courses and 10 example questions.
+You can commit these to the repository.

+*Note that the actual database `db.json` is not committed into the git repo.
+This has been done on purpose.
+Please keep it like that*.

 ## Decent Readme